MattRusselli/MattRusselli/README.md

 Software Engineer / Full Stack Developer
 ----------------------------------------

-I’m a Full Stack Engineer, who is always seeking to learn something new and working on honing my skills in JavaScript, React.JS, and MERN/PERN full stack applications.
+I’m a Full Stack Developer, who is always seeking to learn something new and working on honing my skills in JavaScript, React.JS, and MERN/PERN full stack applications.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [RusselliMatt@gmail.com](mailto:RusselliMatt@gmail.com)